tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

           of `RequestFinalizeBlock` and the previous committed state.
     * Later calls to `Query` can return proofs about the application state anchored in this Merkle root hash.
-    * Use `ResponseFinalizeBlock.retain_height` with caution!
-If all nodes in the network remove historical blocks then this data is permanently lost, and no new nodes will be able to join the network and bootstrap.
-Historical blocks may also be required for other purposes, e.g. auditing, replay of non-persisted heights, light client verification, and so on.
     * Just as `ProcessProposal`, the implementation of `FinalizeBlock` MUST be deterministic, since it is making the Application's state evolve in the context of state machine replication.
     * Currently, Tendermint will fill up all fields in `RequestFinalizeBlock`, even if they were